HowieDuhzit/.github/.github/SUPPORT.md

 # Support

-Looking for help with our projects?
+Looking for help with my projects?
 Here's how to get support.

 ## Documentation

-The best place to start is our comprehensive documentation:
+The best place to start is my documentation:

 - **[HowieDuhzit.Best](https://HowieDuhzit.Best)** - Personal website with project documentation and services
 - **[GitHub Profile](https://github.com/HowieDuhzit)** - All open source projects and repositories